-Through workshops, virtual communication, and other modalities, this Coordination Network intends to facilitate the sharing of best practices about how to develop community college students’ knowledge and skills in robotics/automation and cybersecurity.
-It will also promote awareness of organizations and resources that connect students to work-based learning opportunities.
-This Coordination Network will connect community college students to potential employers in the Manufacturing Extension Partnerships client base.
+This Coordination Network works to facilitate the sharing of best practices about how to develop community college students’ knowledge and skills in robotics/automation and cybersecurity.
+It also promotes awareness of organizations and resources that connect students to work-based learning opportunities.
+Through events like Local Industry Networking Calls with Students (LINCS) the Coordination Network seeks to connect community college students to potential employers in the Manufacturing Extension Partnerships client base.
 By establishing connections and nurturing relationships among members, it is expected that the efforts of the Coordination Network will create synergies that magnify and broaden the impact of individual efforts.
-The Coordination Network’s web portal will make education and training materials available to non-members.
+The Coordination Network’s website provides links to education and training materials related to robotics/automation and cybersecurity.

 To learn more about ATE, please visit the NSF ATE program home page.

 This project is sponsored by the National Science Foundation’s Advanced Technological Education Program under Award No. 2000867.
 Any opinions, findings, conclusions or recommendations presented on our social media platforms are only those of the presenter grantee/researcher, author, or agency employee and do not necessarily reflect the views of the National Science Foundation.